Meal Plan FAQs

 What are some important dates to keep in mind?

-- Limited service will be available during Fall Break (October 5–8).
-Thanksgiving week (November 27–December 1) will include some days of limited service and some days when all venues will be closed.
+- Limited service will be available during Fall Break (October 4–6).
+Thanksgiving week (November 26–November 29) will include some days of limited service and some days when all venues will be closed.
 More information will be shared at the start of the semester so students can plan accordingly.

 What is the plan for Spring Break?

 - Limited service will be available the week of Spring Break.
-Launch Kitchen and The Den will have their soft openings and other locations will remain open on a limited capacity.
+Locations will remain open on a limited capacity.
 However, meal plan swipes will not be accepted over the break.
 Dining dollars, cash and credit will still be accepted.